JasonForJoy/BRIEF/README.md

 ## Release

+- [06/06] We release the training data and the training script for training BRIEF as well as the related code to generate such training data.

 - [10/29]  We released the test set for Multihop-NQ and Multihop-TriviaQA as well as the compressed result.

 - [10/21]  We released the compressed result and evaluation script for TriviaQA, NQ, HotpotQA and MuSiQue.

 ## Installation and Setup